Today, I want to introduce stir-frying noodles with a deep cultural heritage of Indian Muslim origin in Malaysia – Mee Goreng Mamak.

 - Stir-fry the choy sum and cabbage with some oil and season with salt.
 Add some water if it is too dry.

 - When the vegetables turn soft, return the chicken meat to the wok.
-Then add the tofu, tomatoes, potatoes, and the sauce (A).
+Then add the tofu, tomatoes, slices of potatoes, and the sauce (A).

 - Turn up the heat to medium/high, stir-fry for a minute.